pacholoamit/chatgpt-prompts/TEMPLATE.md

 # 🏗️ Project Setup

-Please feel free to read this [blogpost](https://dev.to/pacholoamit/use-over-140-amazing-chatgpt-prompts-in-10-minutes-na3) I made if you are unfamiliar in setting up a NodeJS project that is ESM comptaible
+Please feel free to read this [blogpost](https://dev.to/pacholoamit/use-over-140-amazing-chatgpt-prompts-in-10-minutes-na3) I made if you are unfamiliar in setting up a NodeJS project that is ESM compatible

 # 🚀 Quickstart